-- Conduct on-site or telephonic review for continued stay assessment using approved criteria. - Identify potential quality of care concerns, including hospital reportable incidents, including, but not limited to, sentinel events and never events and notify the local health plan for review within 24 hours of identification or per contract.
-Humana/ChoiceCare does not delegate quality of care determinations. - Make continued stay determinations and maintain denial log for submission to Humana as directed.
+- Provide on-site or telephone review for continued stay assessment using approved criteria. - Identify potential quality-of-care concerns, including hospital reportable incidents, including, but not limited to, sentinel events and never events, and notification to the local health plan for review within 24 hours of identification or per contract.
+Humana/ChoiceCare/HBHN does not delegate quality-of-care determinations. - Provide continued stay determinations and maintain a denial log for submission to Humana as directed.
 Humana retains the right to make the final decision in all contract arrangements.
-Refer to the agreement, delegation addendum or amendment and respective attachments for CMS requirements for Medicare members. - Notify members or legal guardians of denial determinations using Humana/CMS approved letter. - Notify physician and facility of denial determinations.
+Refer to the agreement, delegation addendum or amendment and respective attachments for CMS requirements for Medicare members. - Notify members or legal guardians of denial determinations using Humana/CMS-approved letter. - Notify physician and facility of denial determinations.